dunkmann00/primer/index.md

 <dd>Green</dd>
 </dl>

+### Here are GitHub style alerts:

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 ```
 Long, single-line code blocks should not wrap.
 They should horizontally scroll if they are too long.
 This line should be long enough to demonstrate this.
 ```